epfl-ada/ada-2022-project-fraisetagada/README.md

 This project aims to explore the relationship between YouTubers and their sponsors, and to determine whether or not sponsorships are beneficial to content creators.
 We hope to provide YouTubers with more information about their potential sponsors, and help them make more informed decisions.

+## Research Questions

+For our analysis, we firstly analyse the context of sponsorships on YouTube:
+- What are the different **types of sponsorships** on YouTube?
+- What **brands** are sponsoring YouTubers?
+- What are the **most common sponsorships**?
+- How did these questions **evolve over time**?

+We then analyse the relationship between videos and their sponsors:
+- What are the most **common sponsorships** for each **category** of YouTube videos?
+- Which types of videos are **more likely to be sponsored**?
+- Which types of videos are **targeted** by specific brands **over time**?

+Finally, we focus on the primary recipients of the sponsorships, namely the YouTubers.
+We try to answer the following final question:
+- Do sponsorships help content creators build a stronger community, or do they actually have some downsides?

 ## Datasets and Additional Datasets

 ### Datasets